 Huli Huli Chicken

-We have two slightly different variations for this Hawaiian (and much tastier) version of grilled chicken.
-It's a luau favorite.
-Either can be broiled in your oven or cooked on your outside grill.
-If you don't have access to huli huli sauce, it's easy to make a quite good version on your own as shown in the second variation.
+Huli Huli Chicken is a luau favorite.
+It can either be broiled in your oven or cooked on your outside grill.
+If you don't have access to Huli Huli sauce, it's easy to make a quite good version on your own.

 08 of 12